Limine-Bootloader/limine-protocol/PROTOCOL.md

 ```

 * `flags` - Always zero
-* `bsp_hartid` - Hart ID of the bootstrap processor as reported by the UEFI RISC-V Boot Protocol or the SBI.
+* `bsp_hartid` - Hart ID of the bootstrap processor as reported by the EFI RISC-V Boot Protocol or the SBI.
 * `cpu_count` - How many CPUs are present.
 It includes the bootstrap processor.
 * `cpus` - Pointer to an array of `cpu_count` pointers to
 `struct limine_mp_info` structures.